Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: Algorithm Design

 Let $\frac{\partial \widehat{g}}{\partial {f}_l}(\mathbf{f}|\mathbf{f}^{(z-1)})=0$, we can obtain the optimal solutions of the problem \eqref{eq_modulation_frequency_GCMMA}, which is given by

 where $\breve{f}_l=\frac{u_l^{(z)}\sqrt{\frac{q_l^{(z)}}{p_l^{(z)}}}+o_l^{(z)}}{1+\sqrt{\frac{q_l^{(z)}}{p_l^{(z)}}}}$.

-\begin{remark} It is important to highlight that in order to ensure the objective function value is decreasing monotonically, the constructed approximation subproblem of the original problem in the $z$-th iteration should meet the following conditions \cite{razaviyayn2013unified}: $\tilde{g}(\mathbf{f}^{(z-1)})=\widehat{g}(\mathbf{f}^{(z-1)}|\mathbf{f}^{(z-1)})$, $\frac{\partial\tilde{g}(\mathbf{f})}{\partial\mathbf{f}}|_{\mathbf{f}=\mathbf{f}^{(z-1)}}=\frac{\partial\widehat{g}(\mathbf{f}|\mathbf{f}^{(z-1)})}{\partial\mathbf{f}}|_{\mathbf{f}=\mathbf{f}^{(z-1)}}$ and $\widehat{g}(\mathbf{f}^{(z)}|\mathbf{f}^{(z-1)})\geq \tilde{g}(\mathbf{f}^{(z)})$.
+\begin{remark} \normalfont{It is important to highlight that in order to ensure the objective function value is decreasing monotonically, the constructed approximation subproblem of the original problem in the $z$-th iteration should meet the following conditions \cite{razaviyayn2013unified}: $\tilde{g}(\mathbf{f}^{(z-1)})=\widehat{g}(\mathbf{f}^{(z-1)}|\mathbf{f}^{(z-1)})$, $\frac{\partial\tilde{g}(\mathbf{f})}{\partial\mathbf{f}}|_{\mathbf{f}=\mathbf{f}^{(z-1)}}=\frac{\partial\widehat{g}(\mathbf{f}|\mathbf{f}^{(z-1)})}{\partial\mathbf{f}}|_{\mathbf{f}=\mathbf{f}^{(z-1)}}$ and $\widehat{g}(\mathbf{f}^{(z)}|\mathbf{f}^{(z-1)})\geq \tilde{g}(\mathbf{f}^{(z)})$.
 Unlike the successive convex approximation (SCA) method, the constructed MMA approximated objective function can not always satisfy the third condition, as it does not serve as the upper bound for the objective function of the original optimization problem.
-In other words, the MMA convex approximation method does not assure a strictly decreasing trend of the objective function value during the iteration process. \end{remark}
+In other words, the MMA convex approximation method does not assure a strictly decreasing trend of the objective function value during the iteration process.} \end{remark}

 In order to address this issue, an additional inner loop iteration is implemented to fine-tune the conservative factor $\rho$ for a more conservative convex approximation.
 This adjustment aims to satisfy the condition $\widehat{g}(\mathbf{f}^{(z)}|\mathbf{f}^{(z-1)})\geq \tilde{g}(\mathbf{f}^{(z)})$.
-Specifically, if the solution of the MMA subproblem in the $z$-th outer loop iteration does not meet the third condition, we will employ the inner loop iteration to progressively enhance the conservative factor until the third condition is met.
+Specifically, we can readily demonstrate that $\widehat{g}(\mathbf{f}|\mathbf{f}^{(z-1)})$ in \eqref{eq_MMA_approxi} is a monotonically increasing function w.r.t. the conservative factor $\rho$.
+Therefore, if the solution of the MMA subproblem in the $z$-th outer-loop iteration does not satisfy the third condition, an inner-loop iteration is employed to progressively increase the conservative factor until the third condition is fulfilled.
+Fig. \ref{fig:conservative} illustrates how the conservative factor adjusts the conservativeness of the MMA convex approximation.
 In the $(x+1)$-th inner loop iteration, the update rule of the conservative factor can be given by

 where $\delta^{(z, x)}=\tilde{g}(\mathbf{f}^{(z, x)})-\widehat{g}(\mathbf{f}^{(z, x)})$.
 More details for the GCMMA algorithm are presented in \cite{svanberg2002class, svanberg2007mma}.
 Furthermore, we provide Algorithm 3 to present the solving process for the optimization problem \eqref{eq_modulation_frequency} utilizing the GCMMA method.